Sinking of the Moskva

 The Russian warship Moskva, the flagship of the Russian Navy's Black Sea Fleet, was attacked and sunk by Ukrainian forces on 14 April 2022 during the Russo-Ukrainian war.
 Ukrainian officials announced that their forces had hit and damaged it with two R-360 Neptune anti-ship missiles, and that the ship had then caught fire.
 The United States Department of Defense later confirmed this, and Russia reported that the ship had sunk in stormy seas after the fire reached ammunition on board that exploded.

-The cruiser is the largest Russian warship to be sunk in wartime since the end of World War II, and the first Russian flagship sunk since Knyaz Suvorov in 1905, during the Russo-Japanese War.
+The cruiser is the largest Russian warship to be sunk in wartime since the end of World War II, and the second Russian flagship sunk after Knyaz Suvorov in 1905, during the Russo-Japanese War.

 Russia said that 396 crew members had been evacuated, with one sailor killed and 27 missing, but there are unverified reports of more casualties.
 At least 17 of the missing crew members were later declared dead by a court in Sevastopol.

 Background

 In February 2022, the Moskva left the Port of Sevastopol to participate in the Russian invasion of Ukraine.
 The ship was later used against the Ukrainian armed forces during the attack on Snake Island, together with the Russian patrol boat Vasily Bykov.
 Moskva hailed the island's garrison over the radio and demanded its surrender, receiving the now-famous reply "Russian warship, go fuck yourself" from its garrison.
-After this, contact was lost with Snake Island and the thirteen-member Ukrainian garrison surrendered.
+After this, contact was lost with Snake Island, and the thirteen-member Ukrainian garrison surrendered.
 The ship continued to be deployed in the Black Sea until its sinking in April 2022.

 Sinking

 Ukrainian account

-The first known report of a missile hitting the ship was at 20:42, 13 April 2022 Ukrainian time (EEST, UTC+03:00) with a Facebook post by a Ukrainian volunteer connected to the military: "The cruiser Moskva has just been hit by 2 Neptune missiles.
+The first known report of a missile hitting the ship was at 20:42, 13 April 2022, Ukrainian time (EEST, UTC+03:00) with a Facebook post by a Ukrainian volunteer connected to the military: "The cruiser Moskva has just been hit by 2 Neptune missiles.
 It is standing [not sunk], burning.
 And there is a storm at sea.
 Tactical flooding is required, apparently."
 Later that evening presidential adviser Oleksiy Arestovych reported Moskva was on fire in rough seas and Odesa governor Maksym Marchenko officially confirmed that Ukrainian forces hit Moskva with two R-360 Neptune anti-ship missiles, which "caused very serious damage."
 At 12:43, 14 April EEST, the Ukrainian Southern Command posted a video on Facebook with a report stating the ship had received damage within the range of the Neptune anti-ship missile and that there was a fire on board.
-The video also claimed that other vessels in Moskvas group "tried to help, but a storm and a powerful explosion of ammunition overturned the cruiser and it began to sink."
+The video also claimed that other vessels in Moskvas group "tried to help, but a storm and a powerful explosion of ammunition overturned the cruiser, and it began to sink."